-The Provost’s Prize for Creative Writing is granted each spring and fall semester in acknowledgement of the best prose (fall) or poetry (spring) submission from an undergraduate student.
-Each award is a cash prize of $2500.
+The Provost’s Prize for Creative Writing is granted each spring and fall semester in acknowledgement of the best submission from an undergraduate student.
+Each award is a cash prize of $2,500.

-The deadline for the Spring Entry is March 6, 2017.
+The deadline to submit a poem for the Spring semester is March 5, 2018.

 Open to all undergraduate students currently enrolled in any department or program, full or part time, at the University of Houston.
 One entry allowed per student.
 Enrollment must be current at the time of the submission and the notification of award.
 Enrollment verification will be made by the Registrar’s Office.

 Work submitted for the Provost’s Prize must be the original creative work of the person submitting the entry.
-Submissions in poetry are being accepted starting the first day of spring semester.
+Submissions in poetry are being accepted through March 5, 2018.

 All entries should have the following:

-- A manuscript (12-point font, 1” margins, single spaced) of no more than five pages, containing no more than one poem along with the submission’s title and the PeopleSoft ID number of the writer; the writer’s name must not appear on the manuscript.
+- A manuscript (12-point font, 1” margins, single spaced) of no more than five pages, containing no more than one poetry entry along with the submission’s title and the PeopleSoft ID number of the writer; the writer’s name must not appear anywhere on the manuscript.
 Please see an example submission here.

-- Within 48 hours after being notified of the award, winners must be able to submit an electronic copy of the poetry manuscript along with a 100-word bio.
+- Within 48 hours after being notified of the award, winners must be able to submit an electronic copy of the manuscript as a Word Document along with a 100-word bio.